cyberark/conjur-spring-boot-sdk/README.md

  Environment Variables
 </h4>

-In Conjur (both Open Source and Enterprise), environment variables are mapped to configuration variables by prepending `CONJUR_` to the all-caps name of the configuration variable.
+In Conjur,environment variables are mapped to configuration variables by prepending `CONJUR_` to the all-caps name of the configuration variable.
 For example:`appliance_url` is `CONJUR_APPLIANCE_URL`, `account` is `CONJUR_ACCOUNT`.